jespa007/zetjsoncpp/README.md

 To serialize json variable it done using zetjsoncpp::deserialize.
 ZetJsonCpp supports deserialization of the following types,

 * Boolean
-* Vector of booleans
+* Array of booleans
 * Map of booleans
 * Number
-* Vector of numbers
+* Array of numbers
 * Map of numbers
 * String
-* Vector of strings
+* Array of strings
 * Map of strings
+* Map of array of strings
 * Object
-* Vector of objects
+* Array of objects
 * Map of objects